vanduc1102/wordpress-practice/README.md

 ## Add a new theme or plugin

-Add more a new entry volume to `docker-compose.override.yaml`
+Add a new entry to volume to `docker-compose.override.yaml`